seyfer/kohana-doctrine/README.md

 kohana-doctrine
 ===============

-Kohana 3.2 module to integrate Doctrine ORM 2.4.
+Kohana 3.3 and 3.2 module to integrate Doctrine ORM 2.4.

 Download Doctrine 2 and put it in /vendor: composer update